Free Travel Agency Business Plan Template

 - Industry Projections for Your Travel Services: We’ve done a lot of legwork for you on this one in our travel agency business plan template.
 But, if you want to add more, imagine this as describing the industry viability to someone who is not within the industry.
 What influences demand for your travel services?
 How is the health of the travel industry overall?
-(Pssst . . . it’s looking really good)
+Check out HAR's latest income survey results!

 Now that you’ve dug into the details in this section, let’s move into the next section of your travel agency business plan that doesn’t tax your brain.
 It’s about management structures and it’s equal parts easy and boring (#honest).

 Travel Agency Business Plan, Part 3: Management Structures